saurabhvartak1982/aksupgradeguidance/README.md

 Kubernetes upgrades - especially when the minor version upgrades - may result in breaking changes.
 The below steps should be carried out to check if there are any breaking changes: <br /><br />
 a.
 A quick initial check for any upgrade resulting in changes to the minor version by going through the document here - https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-components-breaking-changes-by-version <br /><br />
 b.
 Azure Advisor alerts informing about potential issues due to deprecated APIs - https://learn.microsoft.com/en-us/azure/advisor/advisor-overview -- ? <br /><br />
-c. <b>Kubernetes API Deprecations</b> view in the <b>Diagnostic Setting --> Create, Upgrade, Delete and Scale <b /> of the AKS cluster page.
+c. <b>Kubernetes API Deprecations</b> view in the <b>Diagnostic Setting --> Create, Upgrade, Delete and Scale </b> of the AKS cluster page.
 Documentation link here - https://learn.microsoft.com/en-us/azure/aks/upgrade-cluster?tabs=azure-cli#remove-usage-of-deprecated-apis-recommended <br /><br />
 d.
 Raising an advisory support case with Microsoft -- ? <br /><br />

 ### 4. Upgrades of the AKS clusters in different environments basis the planning done as per section 7.1 of this article